Doki Doki Morning: Charts

-Cover versions
+Cover versions and usage in media

 On March 4, 2012, the song was covered by fellow Sakura Gakuin members Marina Horiuchi, Ayaka Miyoshi, and Airi Matsui as a "Shuffle Unit" during the Sakura Gakuin concert Sakura Gakuin Hōkago Anthology at the Nihonbashi Mitsui Hall, where members of different sub-units would cover other sub-units' songs.
 On December 8, 2013, Hana Taguchi, Saki Ooga, and Aiko Yamaide covered the song as another "Shuffle Unit" in the concert Sakura Gakuin 3rd Anniversary: Live at the Amuse Musical Theater.

 Kiba of Akiba covered the song on the joint single "Babymetal × Kiba of Akiba".

+The song was used in the Taiwanese film Till We Meet Again, which was released in Japan in 2023.